USRC Washington (1832): Second Seminole War, 1835–1837

-Around Christmas of 1835, two companies of regular Army troops under the command of Major Francis L. Dade, were massacred by Seminole Indians.
+On 28 December 1835, two companies of regular Army troops under the command of Major Francis L. Dade, were massacred by Seminole Indians.
 One badly wounded survivor managed to make a difficult 60-mile trek to the head of Tampa Bay, where he reported the disaster to the garrison commander at Fort Brooke, Florida, Captain Francis S. Belton.
 Fearing for the safety of his post, Belton immediately dispatched a request for reinforcements via the sloop Motto.

 Belton's message reached Key West early in January.
 Meanwhile in the Federal capital, Levi Woodbury, the Secretary of the Treasury — who had also heard of Dade's disaster — directed Revenue Captain Ezekiel Jones, commanding Washington, to place his ship under Navy control "until otherwise directed."
 Jones did not receive this order — issued on 6 January 1836 — until he had already begun operations in cooperation with the Army and Navy.

 Word of the massacre reached Jones on or about 11 January.
 Washington soon got underway and proceeded via Tampa Bay to Charlotte Harbor and arrived at Fort Brooke on 25 January.
 At 1700 that afternoon, the revenue cutter landed a pair of 12-pounder guns — with sufficient powder and shot for 35 rounds — along with 10 seamen under the command of Lieutenant L. B. Childs and a Lieutenant Clark, to cooperate with the Army garrison troops.
 Belton, expecting an imminent attack by the Seminoles, took the precaution of ordering noncombatants — mostly women and children — to take refuge on board the merchant ships in the harbor.

 Washington, meanwhile, lay to with springs to her anchors and her decks cleared for battle.
 At that juncture, the sloop-of-war USS Vandalia, Master Commandant Thomas T. Webb, USN, in command, sailed from Pensacola, Florida escorting a small merchantman carrying a detachment of 57 marines under First Lieutenant Nathaniel S. Waldron, USMC.
 Vandalia and her mercantile consort reached Fort Brooke on 28 January.

 With the arrival of Vandalia and Waldron's marines, Washington withdrew her landing force from the beach on 1 February.
 Three days later, the revenue cutter received orders to reconnoiter Charlotte Harbor, south of Tampa Bay; got underway on 5 February, and arrived at her assigned destination on the 8 February.

 Under the command of Lieutenant Childs, a party of 13 men in two boats landed at 0800 on the island of Sanibel in search of Seminole dependents reported there.
 Finding none, however, they withdrew but sighted three canoes and 10 men on the opposite shore at 1500 that day.
 Going ashore again on 10 February, Washington's landing force ascertained that the 10 men and three canoes had been in the employ of a local friendly Spaniard that lived in the vicinity.